 The whole trip to this small hippie place (although honestly saying touristic too) on the coast of the Libyan Sea started with an exciting thing.
 Or stupid is maybe better fitting word that explains my problem with the space that surrounds me.

-Anyway, here’s the thing: on our way to find the right spot for hitchhiking in Heraklion, and while the sun was at its highest point in the sky, I smartly decided to wear my hat on, narrowing my visual range which resulted with a close encounter with the traffic sign.
+Anyway, here’s the thing: on our way to find the right spot for hitchhiking in Heraklion, and while the sun was at its highest point in the sky, I smartly decided to wear my hat on, narrowing my visual range that ended up resulting in a close encounter with the traffic sign.
 And I’m not making this up guys.

 So… With blood on my head, complaining on how incredibly stupid I am, we’ve hitchhiked our first of three rides to Matala (that’s roughly 60km away from Heraklion, the capital and biggest city in Crete)…

 It was in the 60s when dozens of hippies found their nomadic home inside man-made Neolithic caves in Matala, and among them amazing Joni Mitchell, whose popular songs like “Big Yellow Taxi” and “Woodstock” helped define an era and a generation.

 Her popularity was on the top back then, and her 1971 recording was rated the 30th best album ever made in Rolling Stone’s list of the “500 Greatest Albums of All Time”.
 Time she spent there, in the Mermaid Café, later on became a story of her famous song Carey where she idolized the hippie scene and the beauty of the bay of this small, but very intriguing place:

 And rent me a grand piano

 And they’re playin’ that scratchy rock and roll